Xilinx/Vitis-AI/dsa/DPU-TRD/prj/Vitis/README.md

   ![LIBRARY](./doc/6.14.png)

 8. prj_config file-Default set to support single configuration.
+The gui flow only support default configuration. if want to other configuration, please use command flow.

   ![prj_conf](./doc/prj_conf.png)